kitcarson88/redux-multipurpose-toolkit/projects/redux-multipurpose/core/README.md

 - `get`: similar to select, it wraps previously described selectSync method to directly retrieve store substate
 - `dispatch`: binded to a class method, it lets to trigger an action dispatch; the method must return the action to be dispatched
 - `ReducerInjector` (only on Angular): binded to a component, it lets to dynamically add a reducer; it needs a definition of Angular component OnInit callback
+- `ReducerDeallocator` (only on Angular): binded to a component, it lets to dynamically remove a dynamic reducer; it needs a definition of Angular component OnDestroy callback
+- `EpicInjector` (only on Angular): binded to a component, it lets to dynamically add an epic; it needs a definition of Angular component OnInit callback
+- `EpicDeallocator` (only on Angular): binded to a component, it lets to dynamically remove a dynamic epic; it needs a definition of Angular component OnDestroy callback

 #### Router reducer
 As @angular-redux, the `initializeStore` method lets to initialize a routing reducer to track navigation changes, and to dispatch a page change event.